amangoel185/amangoel185/README.md

 Currently, I am working as an **[IRIS-HEP Fellow](https://iris-hep.org/fellows/amangoel185.html)** on the **[Hist](https://github.com/scikit-hep/hist)** and **[uproot-browser](https://github.com/henryiii/uproot-browser)** libraries.

-I am actively exploring my options for pursuing higher studies, preferably in one of my interest areas, and if possible, at their intersection.
+I am actively exploring my options for pursuing a job in the field of **Research Software Engineering**.
+I believe it would further help me to pursue my higher studies, preferably in one of my interest areas, and if possible, at their intersection.

-Apart from this, I love photographs, words, exploring new things, travelling, and making friends. :)
+Apart from this, I love photographs, words, exploring new things, travelling, and making friends.
+Oh and ofcourse, cheese. :)

 [![CV Badge](https://img.shields.io/badge/CV-Curriculum%20Vitae-green)](https://drive.google.com/file/d/1_Hj5QGWUeMNxFDak7TyjSix1y0hrdSy5/view?usp=sharing)